 jeanne’s ocpjp java programmer II experiencesMay 27th, 2012 by Jeanne Boyarsky

 About three weeks ago, I took the OCPJP Java Programmer II beta exam.
 If I pass, I become a Oracle Certified Professional (OCP) Java SE 7 Programmer.
 Hmm.
-If you area already OCM (Oracle Certified Master) from the OCMEA, is that a step backwards?
+If you are already an OCM (Oracle Certified Master) from the OCMEA, is that a step backwards?
 Just kidding.
 It’s still cool.

 I don’t know how I did because I took the beta version of the exam.
 I’ll edit this post and leave a comment in a few months when I do know.
 (My guess is I got between 70 and 80% though.
 Since the scoring of a beta depends on which questions get chosen for the real exam, my score could be a lot lower or higher.
 Probably lower – I can’t imagine they’d choose all the easy questions!)